PowerDNS/pdns/docs/markdown/authoritative/settings.md

 * Integer
 * Default: 8001

-The port where webserver to listen on.
+The port where webserver/API will listen on.
 See ["Performance Monitoring"](../common/logging.md#performance-monitoring).

 ## `webserver-print-arguments`
 * Boolean